orbingol/NURBS-Python/docs/index.rst

 The easiest method to install NURBS-Python is using the included setup script, i.e. ``python setup.py install``.

-.. note:: Please use the issue tracker to report bugs.
+.. note:: Please use the issue tracker on GitHub to report bugs.
 If you have any questions and/or comments, please feel free to email the author.

 Examples
 --------